 Best time to go for Gorillas Trekking

-Gorilla trekking in Bwindi national park, Mgahinga national park, Volcanoes national park, and Virunga national park can be conducted any time throughout the year but it is best done in the dry seasons between June, July, August, September, December, January and February because the forest is not so wet, less mist and mud, not slippery, with short grass for clear viewing of the gorillas than during the rainy season between March to May and October to November when the forest is muddy, slippery, cold, rains anytime of the day in the forest among others.
+Gorilla tracking in Bwindi national park, Mgahinga national park, Volcanoes national park, and Virunga national park can be conducted any time throughout the year but it is best done in the dry seasons between June, July, August, September, December, January and February because the forest is not so wet, less mist and mud, not slippery, with short grass for clear viewing of the gorillas than during the rainy season between March to May and October to November when the forest is muddy, slippery, cold, rains anytime of the day in the forest among others.

 Cost of a Gorilla Trekking Permit